-Best Wifi Mesh System of 2021
+Best Wifi Mesh Systems

 For a top-tier WiFi mesh system router to extend the range of your network, the TP-Link Deco X20 is aces.
 This mesh system is exceptionally easy to set up, and its companion app has all the features we could ask for.
 You can monitor your network status, check the placement of satellite nodes, prioritize specific devices, and set up parental controls to limit network access or block content.
 The router and nodes are simple and sleek, with 2 WAN/LAN ports on the back of each for hardwired devices or for setting up wired ethernet backhaul.
 This system is also WiFi 6-compatible, making it a bit more future-proof than other routers in this review.
 It did quite well in our coverage test, and you should get solid data throughput for streaming or gaming with this AX1800 router.
 We also like that this system is expandable with additional nodes and compatible with other TP-Link Deco routers if you need additional coverage.

 However, this router system can be a bit on the expensive side for many people, especially if you aren't planning on using any of its advanced features or aren't likely to get a whole lot of WiFi 6-capable devices anytime soon.
 We also noticed a slightly larger area of moderate coverage in our signal-to-noise ratio maps than other options with its 5 GHz. network, but this could be easily remedied by tweaking node placement or adding additional points.
 It's a fantastic option and one of the best out there for anyone looking to extend their WiFi coverage and get much more control over their network.